 This page describes how to implement custom Varnish® configurations, which are available only for Acquia Cloud Enterprise applications that have dedicated load balancers.

 Varnish Cache is a caching reverse proxy that is installed in front of all Acquia Cloud load balancing servers.
 For more information, see Using Varnish.
 Varnish Cache is configured with its own domain-specific programming language, VCL.
-If you are interested in deploying a custom Varnish configuration, the first step is to contact Acquia Support.
-For simple configuration changes, Acquia Support can work with you to test and deploy them.
-For more complex changes, you may need to develop the custom VCL file yourself, or set up an Acquia Professional Services engagement.
+If you are interested in deploying a custom Varnish configuration, contact Acquia Support.
+Acquia will provide you with a test environment for one week to test your new custom VCL, but coding and testing is the customer’s responsibility.
+For more complex changes, consider purchasing an Acquia Professional Services engagement.

 Custom Varnish configuration schedule

-The Acquia Operations team deploys custom Varnish configurations on a weekly schedule.
+Acquia deploys custom Varnish configurations on a weekly schedule.
 To deploy your custom Varnish configuration, you must meet the following weekly schedule:

 - Supply your new VCL file no later than 12:00 Eastern (North America) Time (find UTC equivalent) on Monday.
 You must supply the entire VCL file, and not only the lines that are changing.